ricardodpcosta/UMinhoThesisTemplate/README.md

 - Templates for the covers in SVG format for doctoral thesis and master works are provided, which can be edited with the appropriate software (Inkscape, etc.) and then saved in PDF format.

-- Make sure the official font (NewsGotT) is installed on your computer before editing the cover templates (the source font files are provided in UMinhoThesisOfficial for installation).
+- Make sure the official font (NewsGotT) is installed on your computer before editing the cover templates (the source font files are provided in [UMinho Thesis Official](https://github.com/ricardodpcosta/UMinhoThesisOfficial) for installation).

 - Choose below the cover and the title page for your work (doctoral thesis or master work) and comment/uncomment the predefined selection as necessary.